sriramteja04/MVC/README.md

 -Then Run the Project Using "IIS Express"
 -Then app will run on your browser

-While running the Project if any issues are face -Delete the Migrations and MSSQL Local DB and disconnect it from your system -Then From Packet Manager Console Run migration commands -Add-Migration [Name of Migration]
+#If any issues are face
+-Delete the Migrations and MSSQL Local DB and disconnect it from your system -Then From Packet Manager Console Run migration commands -Add-Migration [Name of Migration]